 This is in contrast to monetary policy prospects in Europe, where the European Central Bank last week said it would only hike rates well after its bond-buying scheme ends, scheduled to run until September 2018 at the very least.

-This has sparked a strong rally in European government bonds in recent days, particularly the southern European debt that is seen as the biggest beneficiary of ECB largesse.
+This has sparked a strong rally in European government bonds in recent days, particularly in southern European debt markets seen as the biggest beneficiaries of ECB largesse.

 Money market pricing suggests President Mario Draghi will go his whole eight year tenure at the helm of the European Central Bank without having raised interest rates.